Our history

 Certified sustainable Christmas

-In 2025, Strasbourg Christmas Capital obtained ISO 20121 certification, demonstrating its commitment to a sustainable, responsible and socially responsible event.
-Combining authenticity, modernity and European influence, the city confirms its ability to celebrate Christmas with awareness and elegance.
+In 2025, Strasbourg, the Christmas Capital, earned ISO 20121 certification, demonstrating its commitment to a sustainable, responsible, and inclusive event.
+Combining authenticity, modernity, and European influence, the city reaffirms its ability to celebrate Christmas with thoughtfulness and elegance.